Graduate School

 700-Level Courses

 These are advanced professional or technical courses that may be applied toward a first professional degree (e.g., DVM, PharmD).
-They make up the bulk of the course work for these professional degree programs.
+They make up the bulk of the coursework for these professional degree programs.
 In general, these courses are not considered graduate-level courses, and may not be applied toward graduate certificate, master's level or doctoral level (PhD or EdD) degree programs.
 However, selected 700-level courses that have been deemed equivalent to graduate-level learning may be used on doctoral programs of study upon approval of the student's graduate committee and the Graduate School.

 800-Level Courses

 These courses are in-service courses aimed at practicing professionals in the discipline.
-These courses have an in-service or retraining focus, and provide the professionals new ways to examine existing situations or new tools to treat existing problems.
+These courses have an in-service or retraining focus and provide the professionals new ways to examine existing situations or new tools to treat existing problems.
 These courses generally have none of the characteristics of 500-level courses.
 They are not graduate-level courses, and they may not be applied to graduate certificate or graduate degree programs nor to professional degree programs.

 Blanket-Numbered Courses